Site Summary ProfileEPA ID: NCD095459392

 The Chemtronics, Inc. site includes a 20-acre industrial area affected by waste disposal practices associated with manufacturing operations, including explosives manufacturing, thought to have taken place on site from 1952 to 1971.
 EPA placed the site on the National Priorities List (NPL) in 1983 because of contaminated ground water and soil resulting from waste disposal practices.
 Manufacturing activities at the site ended in 1994.
 EPA, the North Carolina Department of Natural Resources and Environment (NCDENR), and the site’s potentially responsible parties (PRPs) have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
 By treating and monitoring ground water, addressing soil contamination, evaluating options for additional cleanup and conducting Five-Year Reviews, EPA, NCDENR and the site’s PRPs continue to protect people and the environment from site contamination.

-The 1,065-acre site is located in rural Swannanoa, North Carolina, eight miles east of Asheville.
+The Chemtronics site is located in rural Swannanoa, North Carolina, eight miles east of Asheville.
 Site surroundings include sparsely populated woodlands, primarily national forests, to the north and west, industrial facilities to the south, and residences to the east.
-The site includes two areas: the Front Valley and the Back Valley (also known as Gregg Valley).
-Companies performed most manufacturing, testing and disposal activities in the Front Valley.
+The site includes two areas: the Front Valley and the Back Valley.
+The primary products manufactured on-Site were explosives, propellants, incapacitating agents, and a variety of specialty chemicals.
+Manufacturing activities occurred primarily in the Front Valley and material testing and waste disposal occurred primarily in the Back Valley.
+Manufacturing and related activities occurred on less than 200 acres of the Site and were primarily located in the southern portion of the Site.
+Most of the manufacturing activities were discontinued by the late 1980s and all manufacturing activities ceased in 1994.

 Industrial operations, including explosives manufacturing, began at the site in 1952.
 The site has had several owners/operators.
-Companies operating on site primarily manufactured explosives, incapacitating agents and chemical intermediates.
-Contamination affected a 20-acre area at the site.
-Manufacturing at the site ended in 1994.
-Chemtronics, Inc. (Chemtronics), a subsidiary of Halliburton Company Manufacturing, is the current site owner.
 The site is not in use.

 The site’s PRPs have addressed on-site disposal areas containing Superfund-related soil contamination by capping the contaminated soil in place.
 The PRPs fenced each of the identified disposal areas.
 The PRPs are currently investigating other disposal areas.

-Although contaminated ground water is contained within the site boundary, monitoring has identified contaminants in wells on the perimeter of the site.
+Although contaminated ground water is contained within the property boundary, monitoring has identified contaminants in wells on the perimeter of the property.
 The levels of these contaminants are at or below state drinking water standards.
 The PRPs continue to address Superfund-related ground water contamination using two pump-and-treat systems, one in each valley.
 Some nearby residences use private wells.
-However, sampling conducted to date has not identified any site-related contaminants.
-The PRPs The PRPs are now conducting a Site-wide Remedial Investigation/Feasibility Study under an 2008 Administrative Order on Consent to study other areas of potential soil and ground water contamination.
+However, sampling conducted to date has not identified any site-related contaminants in these private wells.
+The PRPs are now conducting a Site-wide Remedial Investigation/Feasibility Study (RI/FS) under a 2008 Administrative Order on Consent (AOC).
+The focus of this Site-wide RI/FS is to understand adverse impacts to the environment associated with the identified 14 SWMUs and 31 “operational areas” where there was reasonable potential for soil impacts.
 Site-related contamination is not affecting nearby residences.
 The Agency is currently evaluating the 2013 Draft Remedial Investigation based on the Site-wide approach.

-In 2004, the PRPs demolished old buildings on site.
+In 2004, the PRPs demolished all manufacturing related buildings on site.
+The only buildings remaining onsite are those associated with site cleanup efforts.

 EPA has determined that vapor intrusion is not a threat to off-site residences.